magiclen/rocket-include-static-resources/README.md

 }
 ```

-* `static_resources_initialize!` is used for including files into your executable binary file.
+* `static_resources_initialize!` is used in the fairing of `StaticResponse` to include static files into your executable binary file.
 You need to specify each file's name and its path.
-For instance, the above example uses **favicon** to represent the file **included-static-resources/favicon.ico** and **favicon_png** to represent the file **included-static-resources/favicon.png**.
-A name cannot be repeating.
 In order to reduce the compilation time and allow to hot-reload resources, files are compiled into your executable binary file together, only when you are using the **release** profile.
 * `static_response!` is used for retrieving the file you input through the macro `static_resources_initialize!` as a Response instance into which three HTTP headers, **Content-Type**, **Content-Length** and **Etag**, will be automatically added.

 See `examples`.